RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 # Add Default Content (Optional)

    - Create a `content` directory (e.g., `recipes/my_recipe/content`) to include default content in YML format, leveraging the Default Content API.
-   - For example, a file like `node/blog/1.yml` could define a sample blog post.
+   - For example, a file like `node/article/default_content.my-first-article.yml` could define a sample blog post.
-   - For content in the `content` directory (e.g., `node/blog/1.yml`), UUIDs are also included to uniquely identify entities.
+   - For content in the `content` directory (e.g., `node/article/default_content.my-first-article.yml`), UUIDs are also included to uniquely identify entities.
 Similar to configuration, you can omit UUIDs in content YML files, and Drupal’s Default Content API will generate new ones on import.
    - Example of a content file without a UUID:

      ```yml
      langcode: en
-     type: blog
+     type: article
-     title: 'Sample Blog Post'
+     title: 'Sample Article Post'
      body:
-       value: 'This is a sample blog post created by the recipe.'
+       value: 'This is a sample article post created by the recipe.'
        format: basic_html
      status: 1
      ```